 Definition of Domestic Battery

-Under Florida law, Domestic Violence Battery is defined as any actual and intentional touching or striking of another person without consent, or the intentional causing of bodily harm to another person, when the person struck is a “family or household member.”
+In Florida, Domestic Battery is defined as an intentional and unconsented touching or striking of another person when such person is a “family or household member.”

 ‘Family’ or ‘Household Members’